s01042/SimpleWebComponent/README.md

 There is a growing number of ready to use web components and there are frameworks that eases to build web components.
 [This](https://www.polymer-project.org/) is a good starting point to learn more.
 Alongside my own web components i reused some [shoelace](https://shoelace.style/) web components

-# Try out the example web component
+# Try out the example app
-Use this [link](https://s01042.github.io/SimpleWebComponent/) to go to github pages, where a little demo is hosted.
+Use this [link](https://s01042.github.io/SimpleWebComponent/) to go to github pages, where a demo is hosted.
+Keep in mind, that i didn't make this app responsive.
+My available test equipment is a Macbook Pro (my dev machine), a Huawei P20 pro (the target device for mobile use) and an iPad Air 2.
+On my dev machine and the target device P20 pro I tested intensive and things are working online and offline as expected.

 # Todo